muthiman/Distributed-consensus-of-time/README.md

     self.update_hlc(tuple(message["payload"]["hlc"]))
 ```

-**Design Consideration**: This approach, inspired by NTP, allows us to estimate and compensate for network latency, improving the accuracy of our time synchronization.
+**Design Consideration**: This approach, inspired by NTP, allows us to estimate and compensate for network latency, improving the accuracy of our time synchronisation.
 The trade-off is increased complexity in the protocol and slightly higher bandwidth usage.

 ### 2.5 Byzantine Fault Tolerance